vitay/quarto-presentation/README.md

 The source for the presentation is in `index.qmd`.

-Using quarto is a one-liner (`quarto render index.qmd --to revealjs`), but the provided Makefile makes it even easier:
+Using quarto is a one-liner:

 ```
-make
+quarto render index.qmd
 ```

 The resulting presentation is in `docs/index.html`, which can be used directly with Github Pages.